HeliosProfiles/DCS-Spitfire-LFMkIX-Profile-By-MadKreator37/README.md

 MadKreator37  [Discord](https://discord.gg/nzyfQr3K)

 ### Known Bugs and Issues
--Emergency brake handle animation can be buggy, but it is a made up function that is not a standard interface function
+-Parking brake handle animation can be buggy, but it is a made up function that is not a standard interface function

 ### Notes